Donna Vekić: 2022: Hiatus, second WTA 500 final, back to top 50

-She took a two-month hiatus between the Australian Open and before Roland Garros returning to the WTA tour in April.
-Ranked No. 101, she qualified for 2022 French Open as the sixth qualifier seed.
-It was the first time Vekić has had to contest qualifying for a major since the 2016 US Open, due to injury and missing play between Australian Open and Roland Garros in 2021, leading to a dip in the rankings.
+She took a two-month hiatus between the Australian Open and before Roland Garros, returning to the WTA tour in April.
+Ranked No. 101, she qualified for the 2022 French Open as the sixth qualifier seed.
+It was the first time Vekić has had to contest qualifying for a major since the 2016 US Open, due to injury and missing play between the Australian Open and Roland Garros in 2021, leading to a dip in the rankings.
 After making the main draw at the French Open and a first-round win over Mirjam Björklund, she was defeated by Amanda Anisimova in the second round.
 At Wimbledon, Vekić lost in the first round to Jessica Pegula, in straight sets.

 On 17 October 2022, she returned to the top 50 at world No. 47 for the first time since July 2021 after a final showing at the WTA 500 San Diego Open as a qualifier, defeating four straight top-25 players (including two in the top 10) en route before losing to Iga Świątek.